-I’m Anna also known as gym junky, law student and professional snacker (yes that’s a thing).
+I’m Anna also known as gym junky, law graduate, certified personal trainer and professional snacker (yes that’s a thing).

-During this time, I also completed a Certificate in Nutrition and an Advanced Certificate in Fitness.
+During this time, I became certified as a Personal Trainer and completed a Certificate in Nutrition.
 You could say I am a little obsessed.
-I am also currently completing my Law degree.
+I also recently completed my Law degree.
 All while trying to stay fit and pursue my career as a professional snacker.
-As you can imagine it is quite a challenge.
+As you can imagine it was quite a challenge.
 But I’ve learned a few tricks and tips along the way to help me keep on track which I’d love to share with you.
 Along with all the sci-ency stuff, in simplified form of course.

 I discovered my passion for weight training in 2014 when I first joined the gym.
 Like most people, I was lost and confused and headed straight for the group classes.
 Unfortunately, I am not coordinated at all.
 Exercises, where you have to lift your right leg, cross your left arm, and breathe twice, was far too complicated for me.
 So I dropped the classes and did the next reasonable non-scary thing.
 I jumped onto the treadmill, and that’s where I stayed until I realized that I despise cardio.

-Fast forward to 2019, and here I am claiming the weights in the dreaded “testosterone” section.
-You know what I’m talking about, the section all women look at but never dare to enter.
+Fast forward to 2020, and here I am claiming the weights in the dreaded “testosterone” section.
+You know what I’m talking about, the section that women look at but never dare to enter.

 My passion for weight training grew, and I tried to learn as much about the topic as possible.
 I’ll admit I’m a research junkie and I love taking the theory I learned to the gym.
 So I decided, why keep all this information and experience to myself?
 After reading thousands of fitness articles, I saw how much “bro science” is out there.
 Not to mention all the BS and false claims.
 I realized there was a need for reliable and accurate information that won’t confuse you or make you want to cry.
 Or worse, quit!